New scan could help doctors pick the right treatment for nasopharyngeal cancer

 Summary

-This study tests whether a special PET scan can detect a protein called SSTR2 on nasopharyngeal cancer tumors.
+This study tests whether a special PET scan can show how much of a certain protein (SSTR2) is present in nasopharyngeal cancer tumors.
 Ten adults with EBV-related nasopharyngeal cancer will get the scan before and after starting chemotherapy or chemoradiation.
-The goal is to see if this imaging method can help doctors choose more targeted treatments in the future.
+The goal is to see if this scan can help doctors choose more targeted treatments in the future.

 Get updates